-Directed and run by long-standing gallerist, curator, entrepreneur, director and visionary Nicky Ginsberg, the NG Art Creative Residency is the collective brainchild of Ginsberg’s creative offspring; NG Art Gallery, the Chippendale Creative Precinct, Kensington Contemporary, Mission Restaurant Bar, and The Chip Off The Old Block.
+Directed and founded by long-standing gallerist, curator, entrepreneur, director and visionary Nicky Ginsberg, NG Art Creative is the collective brainchild of Ginsberg’s creative offspring; NG Art Gallery, Carlton Project Art Space, Kensington Contemporary Gallery, BEAMS Arts Festival, the Chippendale Creative Precinct, Mission Restaurant Bar and The Chip Off The Old Block, Sydney, Australia.

-Born in London, schooled at the Lycée Français Charles de Gaulle, attended University of Sydney to undertake a BA in Art History, and dwelled in Sydney for 30 years, she now comes full circle and celebrates her love of art, culture and food in the epicenter of where it all began.
+Born in London, schooled at the Lycée Français Charles de Gaulle, attended University of Sydney to undertake a BA in Art History, and dwelled in Sydney for 30 years, she comes full circle and celebrates her love of art, culture and food in the epicenter of where it all began, France.

-Open September through May year-round, Ginsberg invites pilgrims on their own creative journeys to replenish their skillset and ignite their imagination in a nurturing environment she has crafted herself.
+Open from February to November, Ginsberg invites creatives on their own artistic journeys to replenish their skillset and ignite their imagination in a nurturing environment she has crafted herself.

-Today, in a Provencal backdrop of traditional gastronomy and a long-celebrated tapestry of art and culture, residents will be nourished from dawn ‘til dusk, create en plein air, and explore a region steeped in a rich history of art, music, poetry, literature and philosophy.
+Today, in a Provençal backdrop of traditional gastronomy and a long-celebrated tapestry of art and culture, residents will be nourished from dawn until dusk, create en plein air, and explore a region steeped in a rich history of art, music, poetry and literature.

-Creatives will have the opportunity to explore the Provence-Alpes-Cote d’Azur region, learn the native tongue and try their hand at traditional Provencal cooking.
-They will engage with fellow creatives and the local artist community at evening soirées, feasts for the senses, workshops, and over Côte de Provence Rosès at local vineyards.
+Creatives will have the opportunity to explore the region, learn the native tongue and try their hand at traditional Provençal cooking with local invited chefs from the region.
+They will engage with fellow creatives and an international community of artists, artisans, and creative thinkers.

-By bright sunny day, moonlight or candlelight, residents will feast on home-cooked fare and Provencal delicacies at the homestead, picnic on goose fois gras, Pont-l’Évêque cheese, artisan baguettes, charcuterie boards of herb-crusted saucisson and jambon de bayonne in the sun-kissed meadows of Provence, and reside in the Mas des Pelerins living quarters alongside mentor Nicky Ginsberg.
+By bright sunny day, moonlight or candlelight, creatives will feast on home cooked fare and Mediterranean delicacies.
+Picnic on local produce, artisan baguettes and scrumptious pastries, charcuterie boards of herb-crusted saucisson in the sun-kissed meadows of Provence.

-Above all, NG Art Creative Residency will provide a sanctuary for pilgrims to create, paint, draw, sculpt, write, sing, rhyme, film, photograph, ponder life and collaborate.
-Creatives are encouraged to share ideas, engage in philosophical enquiry and discourse, add new skillsets to their repertoire, and be surrounded by like-minded people in a meeting of creative minds.
+Above all, NG Art Creative will provide a sanctuary for creatives to paint, draw, sculpt, write, sing, rhyme, film, photograph, ponder life and collaborate.
+Residents are encouraged to share ideas, engage in philosophical inquiry and discourse, add new skill sets to their repertoire, and be surrounded by like-minded people in a meeting of creative minds.